top of page

 Geography and the Banana

-West Bengal, or Poshchim Bongo, is a fertile state where the mighty river Ganga takes her final dip into the Bay of Bengal.
-It is both a riverine and a coastal state, with numerous ponds.
-This is important to note because there are three kinds of deshas (lands) according to Ayurveda: anup (marshy), jaangala (dry/desert) and saadhaaran (a combination of the first two).
-This typology is used to universally describe any land.
-Banana grows in anup desha (marshy land), and Bengal being touched by so much water has a largely marshy characteristic.[1]
+West Bengal, also known as Poshchim Bongo, is a lush state where the mighty Ganga river concludes her journey by merging into the Bay of Bengal.
+It boasts both riverine and coastal landscapes, dotted with numerous ponds.
+This geographical diversity is significant in the context of Ayurveda, which categorizes lands into three types: anup (marshy), jaangala (dry/desert), and saadhaaran (a combination of the former two).
+This typology serves as a universal descriptor for any terrain.
+The banana thrives in anup desha (marshy land), and given Bengal's abundant water bodies, it predominantly exhibits marshy characteristics.[1]

-Take a road trip in Poshchim Bongo and you will find endless fields of Banana groves strewn across miles, leaving its distinct stamp on the landscape.
-Bengalis are known to be real foodies and seek diversity in their food preparations.
-Unfortunately, the land also has a history of famines and droughts.
-This contradiction of climatic scarcity coupled with a love of food has led to a culinary innovation that is unique to this region.
-Every part of the Banana plant, from its fruit, flower, stem, and leaf is sourced by Bengalis for various preparations.
+Embark on a road trip through Poshchim Bongo, and you'll encounter vast expanses of banana groves stretching across the countryside, imprinting a distinct mark on the landscape.
+Bengalis are renowned for their culinary prowess and penchant for diverse food preparations.
+However, the region has also grappled with a history of famines and droughts.
+This juxtaposition of climatic challenges alongside a deep-rooted love for food has spurred a culinary ingenuity unique to this area.
+Every part of the banana plant—its fruit, flower, stem, and leaf—is utilized by Bengalis in various culinary creations.

 Let’s take a look at every part of this wonderful plant and examine it within its cultural context.